cslarsen/arv/README.rst

     You are a man with blue eyes and light skin.

-The parser is insanely fast, having been written in finely tuned C++.
-A Xeon machine I've tested on parses a 24 Mb file into a hash table in 70 ms.
+The parser is insanely fast, having been written in finely tuned C++, exposed via Cython.
+A 2013 Xeon machine I've tested on parses a 24 Mb file into a hash table in 70 ms!

-Works with Python 2 and 3.
+Works with Python 2.7+ and 3+.
+Installable with pip!

 Installation
 ============